Using webpack + `npm link` for react or vue libraries

 The benefits of splitting re-usable or library code off into its own NPM package are pretty obvious.
 What complicates matters is how you expect to continue developing or maintaining such a package.
 Here are the most usable options:

-• (Bad) Manually pack your library locally - You could run npm pack after ever change to create the archive of your project, then install that archive directly into your "real" project to test your changes.
-This is tedious and requires you to remember to re-install your package from the real registry when you're done testing.
+after ever change to create the archive of your project, then install that archive directly into your "real" project to test your changes.
+This is tedious and requires you to remember to re-install your package from the real registry when you're done testing. - (Best)

 The setup

-4. Type npm link @my-org/library.
-This will create a symlink from the global NPM directory on your machine to the "node_modules" directory inside your main project.
+.
+This will create a symlink from the global NPM directory on your machine to the "node_modules" directory inside your main project. build

 This also assumes you've set up your library project correctly.
 Namely, that: